moan0s/ansible-monitoring/README.md

 # Monitoring via Ansible

-This playbook is planned to be able to deploy a full monitoring stack with
+This playbook can deploy a full monitoring stack with

 * Prometheus
 * Grafana
 * Node Exporter
+* Alertmanager

 and possibly